jpxor/cxxbuilder/README.md

 The config files are split up into a platform independent project config file and and platform dependent config file.

 ## Config file format
-The format is simply a variable name followed by a list of of values on separate lines.
+The format is simply a variable name and colon, followed by a list of of values on separate lines.
 ```
 NAME0:
 value0